 Utilities

 Costs associated with utilities can be hard to calculate as they fluctuate with the number of materials being produced.
 Therefore, natural gas, electricity and water are overhead costs, but they aren’t constant.
 You might need more or less, for example, depending on the demand for your product in the market.
 This makes them variable overhead costs.
-They are calculated for the whole facility, then allocated over the entire product inventory.
+They are calculated for the whole facility and then allocated over the entire product inventory.

 Related: 10 Free Manufacturing Excel Templates